stehrn/twelve_factor/README.md

 .. and a similar set of objects for the mood service:
 * Deployment of mood service using `mood-service:1.0.0` image
-* [NodePort service](https://kubernetes.io/docs/concepts/services-networking/service/#nodeport), which will route traffic from port 8080 on the host to port 8080 inside the pods it routes to
+* [LoadBalancer service](https://kubernetes.io/docs/concepts/services-networking/service/#loadbalancer), which will direct traffic to the backend Pods (on port 8080)

-TODO: port is actually 30001

 Lets deploy the application to Kubernetes:
 ```cmd